-Becoming A Senior Dog: Top 12 Signs Your Pooch Is Aging
+Becoming a Senior Dog: Common Signs Your Pooch Is Aging

 5 Great Reasons To Adopt A Senior Dog!